apollographql/apollo-tooling/packages/apollo/README.md

   OUTPUT  [default: schema.json] Path to write the introspection result to

 OPTIONS
-  -h, --help           Show command help --config=config      Path to your Apollo config file --endpoint=endpoint  The URL of the server to fetch the schema from or path to ./your/local/schema.graphql --header=header      Additional headers to send to server for introspectionQuery --key=key            The API key for the Apollo Engine service
+  -h, --help               Show command help
+  -k, --skipSSLValidation  Allow connections to a SSL site without certs --config=config          Path to your Apollo config file --endpoint=endpoint      The URL of the server to fetch the schema from or path to ./your/local/schema.graphql --header=header          Additional headers to send to server for introspectionQuery --key=key                The API key for the Apollo Engine service
 ```

 _See code: [src/commands/schema/download.ts](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo/src/commands/schema/download.ts)_